Indios de Mayagüez: The Luis Gómez Monagas era

 A new management team led by Luis Gómez Monagas, a successful insurance businessman, and father (and later one-time Uncle-in-law of Colombian actor and folk singer Carlos Vives) bought the Indios in 1974.
 At the time, after winning the 1965–66 league championship the Indios had had a dry spell, having earned only two championships in more than 15 years and consistently ending in last place in every LBPPR tournament between the 1966–67 season and the 1973–74 season, except the 1969–70, when the team made the playoffs in a very surprising fashion.
 On two occasions, the franchise threatened to move to Bayamón, but popular support kept the team in Mayagüez both times.
 To make matters worse, the Isidoro García baseball stadium was in such a state of disrepair that it was literally unsafe for fans, players and field keepers.
+For the 1974-75, Monagas began an overhaul that bore fruit during the following seasons for the team.
+During the 1970s, WAEL served as the Indios' station with Ismael Trabal, Pito Hernández, Arturo Soto and Israel Peña as narrators.
+Announcer Ramón S. Olivencia popularized the phrase Los Indios de mi pueblo, which became a pseudonym for the team.
+Ribaudo and Schaeffer designed a logo for the Indios which in 1975 won a design award at New York.

 The historic 1977–1978 team

+During the 1977 offseason, the Indios recruited new talent and made a number of changes.
 The 1977–1978 team literally saved the franchise from bankruptcy and oblivion.
-Managed by Rene Lacheman, and provided with a powerful lineup that featured Ron LeFlore, Jim Dwyer, Kurt Bevacqua and José Manuel Morales in the 1-4 spots, the team barely made it to the playoffs, to consequently sweep the semi-final and final series.
-The final game for the series had Mayagüez beat the coincidentally named Bayamón Cowboys with a score of 18–2.
-The team eventually made it to Mazatlán, Mexico, where it won the 1978 Caribbean World Series.
+Managed by Rene Lacheman, and provided with a powerful lineup that featured Ron LeFlore, Jim Dwyer, Kurt Bevacqua and José Manuel Morales in the 1-4 spots, the team barely made it to the playoffs, finishing the regular season with a record of 29-31 and in the fourth place.
+The Indios advanced to the final with a 4:1 series win over the Criollos.
+In the final, Mayagüez's pitching dominated the Vaqueros for a 4:2 series win.
+The final game for the series had Mayagüez beat Bayamón with a score of 18–2.
+The win was celebrated among the populace, which gathered at Plaza de Colón.
+The team eventually made it to Mazatlán, Mexico, where it won the 1978 Caribbean Series.
+The Indios finished the tournament with a 5-1 record after using the reserves in the final game.
+This was also celebrated among the public, with an impromptu parade to the City Hall.
+The team was involved in additional festivities upon returning to Puerto Rico.

-This was a turning point in the team's history.
-Fan support gave the Indios' management team enough financial solvency to save the franchise.
-From winning only three championships in 40 years, the team went on to win 13 championships in the 34 years following the 1978 season.
-Collective fan protests demanded repairs to the baseball stadium from its owner, the then-named Parks and Leisure Administration of Puerto Rico (now called the Puerto Rico Department of Recreation and Sports), a government agency that still owns and controls the new stadium that has since replaced the old one.
-The stadium was remodeled soon after (1980).
-The Indios under Gomez ownership went on to win four more championships (83-84, 85–86, 87–88, 88-89) for a total of five during his tenure.